kubrickfr/avsc-wiki/Advanced-usage.md

 // Our new type is able to directly serialize it, including the date. var buf = type.toBuffer(transaction);

-// And we can get the date back just as easily: var date = type.fromBuffer(buf).time;
+// And we can get the date back just as easily! var date = type.fromBuffer(buf).time; // `Date` object.
 ```

 Logical types can also be used with schema evolution.
 This is done by